Gallium LLVMpipe Driver

 The Gallium llvmpipe driver is a software rasterizer that uses LLVM to do runtime code generation.
-Shaders, point/line/triangle rasterization and vertex processing are implemented with LLVM IR which is translated to x86 or x86-64 machine code.
+Shaders, point/line/triangle rasterization and vertex processing are implemented with LLVM IR which is translated to x86, x86-64, or ppc64le machine code.
 Also, the driver is multithreaded to take advantage of multiple CPU cores (up to 8 at this time).
 It's the fastest software rasterizer for Mesa.

+For x86 or amd64 processors, 64-bit mode is recommended.
 Support for SSE2 is strongly encouraged.
-Support for SSSE3 and SSE4.1 will yield the most efficient code.
-The fewer features the CPU has the more likely is that you run into underperforming, buggy, or incomplete code.
+Support for SSE3 and SSE4.1 will yield the most efficient code.
+The fewer features the CPU has the more likely it is that you will run into underperforming, buggy, or incomplete code.

 For Linux, on a recent Debian based distribution do: